yoavg/nlp2025-2026/ass2/README.md

 **Combining vectors**: as we discuss in class, natural ways to combine vectors are by concatenation or by addition.

 **Runtime**: we do not talk about efficiency or running time in this assignment, and things are possible to run also without a GPU.
 However, if your predictor cannot finish tagging the data before you need to submit the assignment, then there might be a problem.
+NOTE: it will be highly more efficient to first do inference and produce all the in-context vectors for all the text, save them in a file (or files) and only work with these pre-computed items in all your future experimentation.

 **What to submit**: In addition to the written report, for each of the following subtasks, send a prediction file named `POS_preds_X.txt` where `X` is replaced by the subtask number (B-1-1, B-1-2 or B-1-3).
 Each line in the predictions should correspond to a test sentence and be in the same format of the training data.

-### B.1.1 No Word Vectors (20 points)
+### B.1.1 No Word Vectors (15 points)

 In this part of the assignment, you are not allowed to use any word vectors at all.
 However, you are allowed to count word, count (word,tag) pairs, to look into the characters the words are made of and count them as well, etc.